SkygearIO/skygear-doc/content/js/users.md

 such as querying data in public database (`skygear.publicDB`).
 However, this behavior can be changed by setting different access control for public.
 For more information, please refer to [access control](/js/guide/access-control#acl-default) page.
-Skygear uses access token (`skygear.accessToken`) with localstorage to track user authentication.
+Skygear uses access token (`skygear.accessToken`) with local storage to track user authentication.
 Typical flow is shown below:

 1. Web page load/refresh
-2. SDK checks if user information exists in localstorage
+2. SDK checks if user information exists in local storage
   - yes: SDK checks if access token has expired
     + yes: user has to log in again
     + no: user remains logged in (skip 3)
   - no: user has to log in or sign up
 3. User logs in or signs up (trigger [onUserChanged](#current-user))
-4. SDK updates user information in container and localstorage
+4. SDK updates user information in container and local storage
   - `skygear.currentUser` is available
   - `skygear.accessToken` is available
 5. User logs out or access token expires (trigger [onUserChanged](#current-user))
-6. SDK clears user information in container and localstorage
+6. SDK clears user information in container and local storage

 ### User object

-In the callback function for login, signup or onUserChanged and the variable at `skygear.currentUser`, user object is like the following:
+In the callback function for login, signup or `onUserChanged` and the variable at `skygear.currentUser`, user object is like the following:

 ``` javascript